 - Gone Phishing – The human element is what gets most people, and it’s because these phishing examples have been developed to simulate a popular brand or coworker email.
 Without successfully phishing someone to gain access, the doors on your network can remain closed.
 Be warry, as social networks have been hit hard with email spoofing.

-- Group Policy Controls – Generate access controls or Group Policy, in case someone does get into one of the computers, they won’t be able to remote into someone else’s PC or system.
-Making it critical to prevent the spread and damage of further entities.
+- Group Policy Controls – Generate access controls or Group Policy.
+In the case someone does get into one of the computers, they won’t be able to remote into someone else’s PC or system, making it critical to prevent the spread and damage of further entities.

 In today’s cybersecurity landscape, ransomware poses a serious risk to every business.
 Taking a proactive approach is the key to reducing your risk.
 You can learn more about disaster recovery planning and reliable backup solutions by consulting a technology partner who understands your organization’s unique needs.
 Contact a Clare Computer Solutions Consultant today to determine your risk.